openstack-archive/boartty/doc/source/configuration.rst

         palette entry.

     **search**
-      A hyperlink that will perform a Gertty search when activated.
+      A hyperlink that will perform a Boartty search when activated.

       **text**
         The replacement text.